prince2408/Spring/README.md

 	<beans:property name="prefix" value="/WEB-INF/views/" />
 	<beans:property name="suffix" value=".jsp" />

-DispatcherServlet is the front controller in the Spring MVC application and it loads the spring bean configuration file and initialize all the beans that are configured.
+DispatcherServlet handles all the http request and response and is the front controller in the Spring MVC application and it loads the spring bean configuration file and initialize all the beans that are configured.
 If annotations are enabled, it also scans the packages and configure any bean annotated with @Component, @Controller, @Repository or @Service annotations.

 ContextLoaderListener is the listener to start up and shut down Spring’s root WebApplicationContext.
 It’s important functions are to tie up the lifecycle of ApplicationContext to the lifecycle of the ServletContext and to automate the creation of ApplicationContext.
 We can use it to define shared beans that can be used across different spring contexts.